-In keeping with my intention to “stage my house for living“, I have been reviewing my email subscriptions, and I came across this one where Minimalist Joshua Fields Millburn ticked the organ donor box on his driver’s licence.
+In keeping with my intention to “stage my house for living“, I’ve been reviewing my email subscriptions, and I came across this one where Minimalist Joshua Fields Millburn ticked the organ donor box on his driver’s licence.

 And then to have a transplant was utterly amazing!
 My life was suddenly so full of potential that I did not know what to do, and my head was so full of noise that I could barely concentrate on anything – even for as long as a three-year-old.
 I had so much energy that I could hardly sleep.
 It felt like Mr Bean painting his house (this will open a new window and start playing with sound immediately).

 So for my donor, Joshua, and all the other cadaver donors out there, who will never know the difference that they make, on behalf of myself and all the other recipients, thank you.

 I am so sorry that my good fortune comes at the cost of your life.
 I hope it comforts you to know that I am very grateful for your generosity, and that your loss has given me (and possibly others) my life back.

 Your kidney has been working perfectly since the transplant.
 It was working so well that initially I found it quite difficult to keep up with it.
 After seven years on dialysis, I was only allowed to drink about 700ml per day (about three small lattes), and having to drink two to two and a half litres has been quite a stretch.
 I have been enjoying previously forbidden pleasures like ice cream, jelly, yoghurt, orange juice and coca-cola.
 And very large drinks too.
 Even water tastes so much better now.
 What I can eat is so much less restricted – baked beans, sausages, chocolate, potatoes, tomatoes and hot chips with salt and vinegar.